yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/legal.md

 Often, in addition this clause provides in the case of law enforcement difficulties, what arbitration methods are to employ to resolve disputes by an impartial third party, and detailed delivery/settlement action.

+* Dispensation 豁免

+The granting of a specific exemption or relaxation from the usual requirements, rules, or obligations.

 ### Legal Linguitics

 * Provisions vs Clauses 条款